hundotio/obsidianhugo/README.md

 # Obsidian to Hugo transfer script!

-This is my little transfer script for uploading blogposts from Obsidian to Hugo :)
+This is my little transfer script for uploading blogposts from Obsidian to my [Hugo website](https://hunio.org) :)

 If you want to use this script yourself, change the following variables in the program (use explicit paths!):